pranav-kural/My-Barrie-Examiner/README.md

 # My Barrie Examiner

-My Barrie Examiner is a blog styled highly interactive news website.
-It is a platform that deliver the viewers with all the important news related to various categories, that happen in Barri on daily basis.
-This site provides latest news 24x7 and thrives to keep their viewers updated.
+My Barrie Examiner is a highly interactive news website.
+It is a platform that delivers the viewers with all the important news and all information about it, which maybe related to various categories, happening in the City of Barrie, ON.
+This site provides latest news, 24x7 a day and thrives to keep their viewers updated.

 # Site Concept and functionality